hellmake/CAST-Imaging-Workshop/content/2_Introduction/_index.md

 	- Decouple a community of components and identify microservice candidates or better separation of concerns among business features.

 Following this path, after going through a prerequisite course, you will first learn how to discover the inner structure of an application with CAST Imaging and extract valuable insights needed to go further in the modernization scenarios.

-Plan on taking about 2 hours to complete the full workshop.